sOR-o/auto-gitignore-generator/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Set up your OpenAI GPT-3 API credentials as environment variables.
-4. Create a `req.txt` file with your specific requirements.
+2. Create a `requirements.txt` file with your specific requirements.
-5. Run the script using `python main.py`.
+3. Run the script using `python main.py`.

 ## Dependencies